Prismatic

 A SaaS integration platform can streamline and expedite your SaaS integration build process.
 However, each SaaS integration platform is designed for different purposes.
 Be sure you are selecting the right platform for your business requirements.

-If you need to quickly build and provide reusable, configurable integrations between your SaaS product and the other apps your customers use, an embedded iPaaS is the right tool for the job.
+If you need to quickly build and provide reusable, configurable integrations between your SaaS product and your customers' other apps, an embedded iPaaS is the right tool for the job.

 Share this post